Tyler Coleman

 Software

-As for applications, I try to stick to FOSS but am not perfect — I will pay for convenience sometimes.
-For example, I use YNAB for budgeting after finding manual transaction entry in ledger-cli too time-consuming.
-I use mutt (and Thunderbird) for plain text emailing, Firefox (with uBlock Origin extension) for web browsing, and LibreOffice for documents and spreadsheets.
+I try to stick to FOSS where possible.
+I use ledger-cli for budgeting and accounting, mutt (and Thunderbird) for plain text emailing, Firefox (with uBlock Origin extension) for web browsing, and LibreOffice for documents and spreadsheets.

-I run Pi-hole to block ads at the network-level and Tailscale to access the home network remotely (which allows me to block ads and backup photos while mobile).
+I run Pi-hole to block ads at the network-level and Tailscale to access the home network remotely (which allows me to block ads while mobile).

 Hardware